 Mikey Likes It: Small shop with creative flavors named after references to pop culture, like Ice Ice Baby (triple vanilla) and Pink Floyd (strawberry cheesecake).

 Soft Swirve: Calling all soft serve lovers!
 This small shop serves colorful ice cream and has fun topping choices like toasted coconut, sprinkles or Fruity Pebbles.
 These cones are an Instagram favorite!

 Still not satisfied?
 Check out this huge list of ice cream shops in NYC.

 24. New York Pizza

 There aren't many foods more "typical New York" than pizza.
-And when it comes to pizza in NYC, you will have an overwhelming amount of options.
+And when it comes to pizza in New York City, you will have an overwhelming amount of options.
 Personal preference, budget and location will play a huge roll in which 'za you like best.

 Cheap Slice: Joe’s Pizza is a NYC favorite that’s open late, though we will admit that we didn’t love it.
 Might have just been the time of day or the slices we chose, so we’d certainly try it again.
 Most people rave about this place though.

 Uniquely NYC: Artichoke Basille’s Pizza serves huge slices of bready crust, topped with spinach and artichoke dip.
 Split a slice with your travel partner!

 Local Brooklyn Favorite: Roberta's serves up Neopolitan style pies that are worth seeking out.

 Insider Tip: Try the Bee Sting, which is not on the menu but can be still be ordered by savvy visitors or locals who know this secret.
 This pizza is topped with spicy honey and sopressata (a dry Italian salami).